Understanding Mesothelioma Cancer: Signs, Therapy, and Prevention

 - Open surgical biopsy

-Following diagnosis, mesothelioma is staged, starting from localized (Stage 1) and progressing to advanced (Stage 4).
+After diagnosis, mesothelioma is divided into various stages, ranging from localized (Stage 1) to advanced (Stage 4).

 Treatment Options for Mesothelioma